+67. Plaintiff repeats the allegations set forth in paragraphs 1-66 as if fully set forth herein.
-- 70. Plaintiff repeats the allegations set forth in paragraphs 1-69 as if fully set forth herein. - 71.
-Plaintiff brings this Count individually and on behalf of the other members of the National Class and New Jersey Subclass. - 72.
-Plaintiff's Hanover Policy, as well as those of the other Class members, are contracts under which Hanover was paid premiums in exchange for its promise to pay Plaintiff's and the other Class Members' losses for claims covered by the Policy. - 73.
-In the business interruption coverage, Hanover agreed to pay for its insureds' actual loss of Business Income sustained due to the necessary suspension of its operations during the "period of restoration." - 74.
-Hanover also agreed to pay for its insureds' actual loss of Business Income sustained due to the necessary "interruption of [their] operations" during the "Period of Restoration" caused by direct physical loss or damage.

-- 75. "Business Income" under the Policies means the "Net Income (Net Profit or Net Loss before income taxes), including Income and Royalties, that would have been earned or incurred", as well as "[c]ontinuing normal operating expenses incurred, including payroll". - 76.
-The Closure Orders caused direct physical loss and damage to Plaintiff's and the other Class Members' Covered Properties, requiring suspension of operations at the Covered Properties.
-Losses caused by the Closure Orders thus triggered the Business Income provision of Plaintiff's and the other Class Members' Hanover policies. - 77.
-Plaintiff and the other Class Members have complied with all applicable provisions of their policies and/or those provisions have been waived by Hanover or Hanover estopped from asserting them, and yet Hanover has abrogated its insurance coverage obligations pursuant to the Policies' clear and unambiguous terms. - 78.
-By denying coverage for any Business Income losses incurred by Plaintiff and other Class Members as a result of the Closure Orders, Hanover has breached its coverage obligations under the Policies. - 79.
-As a result of Hanover's breaches of the Policies, Plaintiff and the other Class Members have sustained substantial damages for which Hanover is liable, in an amount to be established at trial.
+- 68. Plaintiff brings this Count individually and on behalf of the other members of the Multi-State Class and New York Subclass. - 69.
+Plaintiff's Policy, as well as those of the other Class members, are contracts under which Defendants were paid premiums in exchange for their promise to pay Plaintiff's and the other Class members' losses for claims covered by their Policies. - 70.
+In the Policies, Defendants agreed to pay for their insureds' actual loss of Business Income sustained due to the necessary suspension of their operations during the "period of restoration." - 71.
+In the Business Income policy, Defendants agreed to pay for their insureds' actual loss of Business Income sustained due to the necessary "suspension of [their] operations" during the "period of restoration" caused by direct physical loss or damage. - 72.
+The Closure Orders caused direct physical loss and damage to Plaintiff's and the other Class members' Covered Properties, requiring suspension of operations at the Covered Properties.
+Losses caused by the Closure Orders thus triggered the Business Income provision of Plaintiff's and the other Class members' Policies. - 73.
+On information and belief, Plaintiff and the other Class members have complied with all applicable provisions of their policies and/or those provisions have been waived by Defendants or Defendants are estopped from asserting them, and yet Defendants have abrogated their insurance coverage obligations pursuant to the Policies' clear and unambiguous terms. - 74.
+By denying coverage for any Business Income losses incurred by Plaintiff and other Class members as a result of the Closure Orders, Defendants have breached their coverage obligations under the Policies.

+75. As a result of Defendants' breaches of the Policies, Plaintiff and the other Class members have sustained substantial damages for which Defendants are liable, in an amount to be established at trial.

+COUNT III

-COUNT III DECLARATORY JUDGMENT - CIVIL AUTHORITY COVERAGE (Claim Brought on Behalf of the National Class and New Jersey Subclass)
+DECLARATORY JUDGMENT - CIVIL AUTHORITY COVERAGE (Claim Brought on Behalf of the Multi-State Class and New York Subclass)